 The reach and engagement organically in 24 hours was massive, so they decided to spend a couple of hundred dollars on promoting the post, and check below the INSANE results in 72 hours:

 Results: 1Million Reach – 39K Likes – 1.2 Shares

 Example (2): Chelsea FC

 Chelsea FC launched its Arabic existence on Facebook when Mohamed Salah joined the team.
-Their digital agency has ensured translating and localizing content about Mohamed Salah, and about the team generally.
-It has increased their reach and engagement in Egypt and the Middle East drastically.
+Their digital agency has ensured translating and localizing content about Mohamed Salah and the team generally.
+It has increased its reach and engagement in Egypt and the Middle East drastically.
 Below are some examples and for the full “Chelsea FC” case study

 Results: 20K Likes – 473 Shares